 The sale of mutual funds and the issuance of advertisements, invitations or documents in relation to collective investment schemes which contain an invitation to acquire an interest are subject to Hong Kong securities laws administered by the Securities and Futures Commission.
 The sale of pension fund products is subject to the supervision of the Mandatory Provident Fund Schemes Authority.
-The sales of investment-linked assurance and group life and health products are subject to the supervision of the IA.
+The sales of long term insurance policies, investment-linked assurance, group life and health products and Qualifying Deferred Annuity Products (QDAP) are subject to the supervision of the IA.
+The sale of Voluntary Health Insurance Scheme (VHIS) products is subject to the regulatory scrutiny of the Food and Health Bureau of the Hong Kong Government.